kevmanderson/chunky-pipes/docs/using_chunkypipes.rst

     $ chunky init

-If no argument is provided, ChunkyPipes intializes a hidden directory in the home directory.
+If no argument is provided, ChunkyPipes initializes a hidden directory in the home directory.
 This is also where ChunkyPipes looks by default to install, configure, and run pipelines.
 If the user wishes to initialize a hidden directory at a location other than the home directory, a path argument may be specified.
 To change where ChunkyPipes looks when operating, introduce a ``CHUNKY_HOME`` environment variable and point it to the